Menu

 Connecting the Dots

-You can work out a lot about the roots of the Bradt Family just by looking through this website but if you're not familiar with the story, take a look at the article by Ken Bradt farther down on this page.
-Then browse the Links page to find the Official Website of the Bradt Family Society and other good links.
+You can work out a lot about the roots of the Bradt Family just by looking through this website but if you're not familiar with the story, follow some of the links on the "Guestbook and Good Links" page, and in particular be sure to visit The Official Website of the Bradt Family Society.

 Some of the family names on this website are spelled in variety of ways.
 We think of names as having a certain spelling, but that's a fairly recent development.
-In the 1600s, people spelled their names more or less phonetically and I've followed their lead.
+In the 1600s, people spelled names in whatever way made sense at the moment.
+For example, once or twice Albert spelled his name Aalbert.
+Many of us thought it was a mistake, but it was a perfectly acceptable Dutch spelling.

 When Bad Genealogy Happens to Good People